+So pain can be alleviated as soon as possible and you can get back to life, Dr. Crandall is available for emergency care.
 Dental emergencies often happen at the most inopportune times.
 They can be quite frightening and often painful.
 Prompt treatment is almost always required to alleviate pain and to ensure the teeth have the best possible chance of recovery.
-We are here for you so you can get back to the important task of living pain free!

 Sometimes teeth become fractured by trauma, grinding or biting on hard objects.
 In other cases, fillings, crowns and other restorative devices can be damaged or fall out of the mouth completely.
 If there is severe pain, it is essential to make an appointment with us as quickly as possible.
 The pain caused by dental emergencies almost always gets worse without treatment, and dental issues can seriously jeopardize physical health.